Ali-Razah/C--Ellipse/README.md

    05.Rebuild the solution by clicking "Build" > "Rebuild Solution" in the menu bar.<br/>
    06.Check the Toolbox for the "EllipseForm" control, which should now be available to use in your project.<br/>
    07.Enjoy!🤞🤞🤞<br/>

-<b>That's it!
-Now others can easily use your project by following these simple steps.
-Don't forget to update your README file if you make any changes to your project in the future.
-Good luck with your project!</b>